lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 Once you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
 Select **Add Tag** and a popup window appears.

-2. Click **Create New Entity Class**.
-* If you have already created a data model, the existing entities will appear along with any other entities you created before as shown in **Figure 16**.
+2. If you have already created a data model, the existing entities will appear along with any other entities you created before as shown in **Figure 16**.
 You can reuse these entities and their properties to annotate the image selection.
+You can also search through your entities to locate the one needed if you have created many.

 * For creating entities and properties in the Data Model mode, see [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).